wfraser/catj-rss/README.md

 # catj (Rust streaming parser edition&trade;)
 Displays JSON files in a flat format.

+This version doesn't read the whole file into memory for parsing, and has no dependencies other than the Rust standard library.

 ## Usage
 `catj` reads from standard input and writes to standard output (errors to standard error).